 I’ve stumbled across some of my favourite hidden gems in Europe completely by chance.
 I knew Lake Bled in Slovenia would be beautiful, but I had no idea its neighbour Lake Bohinj, would have equally as much going for it.
 I’d spent lots of time in Dubrovnik and Split, but then I discovered some spots that I couldn’t believe weren’t written about and recommended more!

-While the pandemic will hopefully relieve some of the problems of over tourism, at least in the short term, I figure I have a role to play too.
+While the pandemic has hopefully relieved some of the problems of over tourism, at least in the short term, I figure I have a role to play too.
 If I can recommend you skip the obvious and visit a lesser-known destination, it’ll help disperse the crowds, support communities in other areas and improve tourism around the world.
 Well, that’s the dream!

 After several years of extensive travel around Europe, I’ve come up with a pretty comprehensive list of options for you.
 Beautiful places, great suggestions for road trips and day trips and a mix of beaches, mountains, lakes, villages, towns and cities.
 There really is something for everyone in here!